-The coloration of Smoker Seated at a Table relates closely to Metsu's other early Amsterdam paintings, among them A Woman with a Jug and a Man with a Pipe (fig 3).
+).
 During this period of his career Metsu characteristically set off flesh tones, whites and areas of bright color, often bluish-greens or orange-reds, against a gray background.
 In A Woman with a Jug and a Man with a Pipe, the woman's apron is the single coloristic focal point, whereas in Smoker Seated at a Table it is the rim of the man's hat.
 Metsu's sensitivity toward color is evident in the way he has here modulated the gray tonality of the painting with the browns of the earthenware brazier, the wooden table, and the upholstery of the chair.

 Smoker Seated at a Table includes a number of objects that appear in some of Metsu's other paintings.
-The table, for example, is seen in several later works, including A Man Offering a Glass of Wine to a Woman, which Metsu completed in 1667, the last year of his life.
+The table, for example, is seen in several later works, including A Man Offering a Glass of Wine to a Woman, which Metsu completed in 1667, the last year of his life.[6]
 It is likely that the artist owned this piece of furniture.
 The same is probably true for the earthenware brazier and the white jug.
 Although the same chimney does not feature in other paintings, it does resemble those in other of Metsu's early Amsterdam works, including A Woman with a Jug and a Man with a Pipe.

-Metsu signed Smoker Seated at a Table in the top left corner with an unusual signature: G.Metsùe.
+Although it appears differently today, Metsu originally signed A Smoker Seated at a Table in the top left corner with an unusual signature: G.Metsùe.[7]
 The artist generally inscribed his name GMetsu or Gmetsu (G and m in ligature), but he added an E to his name in eleven extant works.
-Most of these date from the last few years of his life.
+Most of these date from the last few years of his life.[8]
 What may have prompted him to vary his signature is unknown.
-Some of the artist's distant family members are also known to have signed their name Metsue.
+Some of the artist's distant family members are also known to have signed their name Metsue.[9]
 It should be noted that consistency in spelling was not as important in the seventeenth century as it is today, and people often wrote their names in different ways.

-- Adriaan Waiboer, 2017
+- Adriaan Waiboer, 2017; revised 2022